 You can use one of the many online investment calculators (like this one) to put in numbers to match your situation.

 The most important aspect of achieving your retirement goals is to have a plan.
-Once you have a plan with reasonable assumptions and numbers, you can plan according by either increasing your savings rate or reducing your expenses to meet your goals faster.
+Once you have a plan with reasonable assumptions and numbers, you can plan according by either increasing your savings rate or reducing your expenses to meet your retirement goals faster.

 I believe dividend growth investing is especially beneficial for both growing a future retirement portfolio and providing growing dividend income throughout retirement.
 That’s because dividend growth portfolios should provide income growth in excess of inflation and current income without sacrificing safety.